cppalliance/aws-hosted-runners/README.md

 These modifications should be made in the workflow file:

 - In the matrix section, quote the operating system labels.
 That is 'ubuntu-latest' or 'ubuntu-22.04'.
 Don't leave them as plain text ubuntu-latest.
+(The need for this change may depend on whether you have sections of json in the workflow or it is completely yaml format.
+Yaml may not require any modification).

 - Add a `runner-selection` job: